hashicorp/design-system/website/docs/patterns/filter-patterns/partials/specifications/specifications.md

 ![Sidebar spacing without a divider](/assets/patterns/filter-patterns/sidebar-spacing-no-divider.png =350x*)

-### Filters within a Flyout
+### Overflow filters

-If its necessary for filters to overflow into a [Flyout](/components/flyout), use the same organizational method and spacing guidelines as the filter sidebar.
+If it's necessary for filters to overflow into a [Flyout](/components/flyout), use the same organizational method and spacing guidelines as the filter sidebar.

 ![Filters within a Flyout](/assets/patterns/filter-patterns/flyout-filter-spacing.png =450x*)